 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-3) Click the Update button next to your network adapter to automatically download the correct driver for your computer, then you can manually install it.
-Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).
+3) Click the Activate & Update button next to your network adapter to automatically update the correct driver for your computer or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.

 Method 4: Change Scan Valid Interval